animeshmanglik/swift_finger_count_demo/README.md

 ## Finger Count

 Basic Iphone 6 APP
-	.Guesses the number of finger
+	- Guesses the number of finger
-	.Based on random number
+	- Based on random number
-	.No AutoLayout for now
+	- No AutoLayout for now